Rose Bowl Game: Game arrangements

 Beginning with the 1947 Rose Bowl, the Pacific Coast representative was the home team, and the Big Nine representative was the visitor.
 This arrangement would alternate each year.
 The stadium seating started with the Big Nine representatives in the end zone, but eventually was set with the Big Ten fans and team on the West (press box) side, and Pacific-10 fans and team on the East side.
 The home team wears their darkest home jerseys, and the visiting team wears the white visiting jerseys.
 There have been exceptions to the uniform arrangement: UCLA wore their home jerseys, light blue, in the 1962, 1966, and 1976 Rose Bowl games, with the Big Ten opponent also wearing their home uniforms.

-From 1947 through 2001, the Big Ten team was the home team in odd-numbered years, and the Pac-10 team was the home team in even-numbered years.
-In 2003, Washington State was the home team, as a non-Big Ten or Pac-10 school (Oklahoma of the Big 12) was the opponent; the same applied in 2005, when Michigan played another Big 12 school, Texas.
+From 1947 through 2001, the Big Ten team was the home team in even-numbered years (concluding seasons that took place in odd-numbered years), and the Pac-10 team was the home team in odd-numbered years (concluding seasons that took place in even-numbered years).
+In 2003, Washington State was the home team but faced a non-Big Ten or Pac-10 school (Oklahoma of the Big 12) due to BCS selections that season.
+In 2005, Michigan served as the home team as a result of playing a Big 12 school, Texas, rather than a Pac-10 opponent.